toddfoster/toddfoster.github.com/books.md

 Books I've read recently:

+## November 2025
+* Loren B. Mead, _Critical Moment of Ministry: a change of pastors_ (The Alban Institute, Inc.: 1986)

 ## October 2025
 * Shai Held, _Judaism is About Love: Recovering the Heart of Jewish Life_ (Picador: 2024)